enesvan/Hexawill/README.md

 # Hexawill
-A resource management and village building game
+A resource management and village building game.
+You can download game from here: https://eneysius.itch.io/hexawill